isabella-kf/isabella-kf/README.md

 👋 **Hello, I'm Isabella.**

-I bring a wealth of experience from the sustainability realm, and I'm motivated to to apply my knowledge in deciphering trends, predicting patterns, and shaping data-driven strategies.
+I bring a wealth of experience from the sustainability realm, and I'm motivated to to apply my knowledge in deciphering trends, communicating insights and building data-driven strategies.

 My skills include Python, SQL, Excel, Power BI, Tableau, statistics, A/B testing, data cleaning, data visualization, and presentations with storytelling.